 Approach to Community News

-A distinctive approach for covering and presenting local news—journalism for and with the community—is built into the Banyan model and its software.
-Community news co-ops that license the software and related services from the nonprofit Banyan Publishing Corp. will use our model as a base but have significant latitude to fit their coverage approach to their own communities.
+A distinctive approach for covering and presenting local news — wide-ranging journalism for and with the community, starting at the neighborhood level and extending to city hall and beyond — is built into the Banyan model and its publishing platform.
+Banyan-affiliated news co-ops will be independently incorporated and managed, using our model as a base but with significant latitude to fit their coverage approach to their own communities.

-Under our model, a professional editor directs not only freelance writers but also an array of dedicated co-op members and interns to create a robust community news report.
-Banyan-affiliated co-ops, as community institutions, are designed to engage as many community residents as possible, as outlined below.
+Under our model, a professional editor not only covers city hall but also directs freelance writers and interns in creating a robust community news report.
+The co-ops, as community civic institutions, are designed to engage as many community residents as possible, as outlined below.

-The editor will be responsible for all that is published on the site, making sure that the content fulfills three ideals that underpin the Banyan model:
+The co-op editor will be responsible for all that is published on the co-op’s news site, making sure that the content fulfills three ideals that underpin the Banyan model:

 1) Journalism as the reliable information that people need to make their best life and citizenship decisions.